ni/nimi-python/docs/nidcpower/attributes.rst

     Specifies the pulse current level range, in amps, for the specified channel(s).
     The range defines the valid values to which you can set the pulse current level and pulse bias current level.
-    This attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is set to NIDCPOWER_VAL_PULSE_CURRENT.
+    This attribute is applicable only if the :py:data:`nidcpower.Session.output_function` attribute is set to :py:data:`~nidcpower.OutputFunction.PULSE_CURRENT`.
     For valid ranges, refer to the ranges topic for your device in the NI DC Power Supplies and SMUs Help.